CircleUp Closes $125M Fund Powered by Machine Learning - BevNET.com

 Right now, “deals are sourced and analyzed using a time-consuming, manual processes riddled with human bias.
 Investment decisions are often based on feeling and ‘gut’ rather than data and facts,” he wrote in a post on LinkedIn announcing the fund’s launch.“Investors who want to invest in consumer and retail usually have to spend upwards of 75 percent of their time sourcing deals manually – this includes going to trade shows around the country to meet companies in-person.
 It’s hard and expensive for investors to find emerging consumer and retail companies, so many don’t even bother looking.”

 CircleUp Growth Partners believes it can turn this model around.
-Other large funds, Ryu said, typically focus on larger capital investments in order to deploy all capital within a few years and keep their limited partners happy with their rate of return.
+Other large funds, Ryu said, typically focus on larger capital investments and must deploy all capital within a few years in order to yield a successful rate of return.
 CircleUp Growth Partners will write smaller checks ranging from $1 to $3 million, with the ability to flex up or down, in early-stage companies with revenues between $1 to $15 million.

 “Because the sourcing function in traditional consumer funds is very human driven, it is expensive and time consuming to send humans around the U.S. looking for brands that might be interesting,” Ryu said.
 “And because that model is harder to scale, it does naturally bias towards outcomes where we are investing in brands that are within reach of that human network.”